molily/molily.de/_posts/2016-01-18-javascript-web-apps.md

 JavaScript is the best technology to build excellent interactivity in the browser.
 Still, the most important skill of a client-side JavaScript developer is to know when not to solve a problem with client-side JavaScript.
 It’s always more robust to solve a problem further down in the stack.

-From a perspective of progressive enhancement, it is necessary to **resolve the ostensible dichotomy of traditional server-side apps versus JavaScript web apps**.
+From a perspective of progressive enhancement, it is necessary to **resolve the perceived dichotomy of traditional server-side apps versus JavaScript web apps**.
 The transition from a traditional server-side app to a JavaScript-heavy app needs to be seamless.
 We need to find ways how to build high without losing the benefits of building low. “[Universal JavaScript](/single-page-apps/)” frameworks are a promising approach.

 ## The architecture of web apps